TACC/Lmod/docs/source/070_standard_modules.rst

 program (``tmux`` is not).
 That means it uses the group associated with the executable and not the user's group.
 The main consequence of this is that the operating system removes LD_LIBRARY_PATH from the environment.
-This is a security feature.
+This is a security feature built into the operating system.

 A site could change z00_StdEnv.sh to have::